andrewnaeve/Full-Stack-Docker/README.md

 ## Multi-threaded GraphQL / Hapi server

-This repository is a launching off point for a multi-threaded GraphQL server built on Hapi, running in Docker!
+This repository is a launching off point for a multi-threaded GraphQL server built on Hapi, Node, and PostgreSQL, running in Docker containers.

 ## Start